terrymun/Fluidbox/README.md

 Moreover, you can [visit the demo of this plugin](http://terrymun.github.io/Fluidbox/) on the project page hosted with GitHub.
 The plugin version 1.22 and onwards (uncompressed, minified and its associated CSS file) is hosted with [CDNJS](http://cdnjs.com/libraries/fluidbox/).

 ## In the wild
+Fluidbox is part of the vast collection of libraries proudly [hosted by CDNJS](http://cdnjs.com/libraries/fluidbox).
+You can reference all versions of Fluidbox published hitherto from there.

 Fluidbox has been implemented on other sites in the wild, too &mdash; check it out:

 - [**Gemma Busquets**](http://www.gemmabusquets.com/) by [@imgemmabusquets](https://twitter.com/imgemmabusquets)